France's Macron hunts for way out of 'yellow vest' crisis

 Riot police were overrun on Saturday as protesters wrought havoc in Paris’s fanciest neighborhoods, torching dozens of cars, looting boutiques and smashing up luxury private homes and cafes in the worst disturbances the capital has seen since 1968.

-The unrest is hitting the economy: hotel reservations are down, retailers are suffering, unsettling investors, and Total said some of its filling stations were running dry.
+The unrest is hitting the economy: hotel reservations are down, retailers are suffering, unsettling investors, and Total (TOTF.PA) said some of its filling stations were running dry.

 Tourism and transport stocks fell in an otherwise buoyant market.